 Consider Having Outside Employees Take Orders

 This means having employees stand out in the line and take orders from drivers.
-More drive-thrus restaurants should be practicing this concept more often.
-Isn’t the whole goal of a drive thru getting the most people through your window in the shortest amount of time?
+More drive-thru restaurants should be practicing this concept more often.
+Isn’t the whole goal of a drive-thru getting the most people through your window in the shortest amount of time?
 With today’s technology, you can give your employees tablets to take the orders, and have them feed into a POS system.
-It’s probably not a pretty site when your drive thru is starting to wrap around your building for the second time.
+It’s probably not a pretty site when your drive-thru is starting to wrap around your building for the second time.

 Drive-thru restaurants are dominating the restaurant industry.
-Many restauranteurs are reeling in the profits by incorporating this additional opportunity.
-Today, it’s not just the average fast food restaurant that has a drive-thru.
+Many restaurateurs are reeling in the profits by incorporating this additional opportunity.
+Today, it’s not just the average fast-food restaurant that has a drive-thru.
 Starbucks has influenced other more upscale brands to have a drive-thru, and they love the feedback.
-If you are thinking of opening or implementing a fast food drive thru, ensure you have a powerhouse assembly line of employees that are ready to take on the necessary speed and accuracy to increase the restaurant’s profits.
+If you are thinking of opening or implementing a fast food drive-thru, ensure you have a powerhouse assembly line of employees that are ready to take on the necessary speed and accuracy to increase the restaurant’s profits.